What Can You Do With a Master's in Biomedical Science?

 Resource allocation is another valuable project management skill.
 Academic research tends to have a fixed budget amount, while corporate research often generates a negative cash flow as money is being spent, but no revenue is being generated.
 Teams also need to balance the amount of work each team member does effectively; too much work contributes to burnout, while too little work eats up the budget.

-Many research scientists that work in a pharma, biotech, or medical setting conduct experiments in a wet lab, meaning they handle “wet” materials such as chemicals or biological matter.
+Many research scientists who work in a pharma, biotech, or medical setting conduct experiments in a wet lab, meaning they handle “wet” materials such as chemicals or biological matter.
 Safe handling of these materials is a must-have skill for work in a laboratory setting.
 Materials must remain in a pure state, and chemical reactions must be monitored carefully.

 For biomedical scientists who work in a “dry lab,” data analysis skills are critical for day-to-day work.
 In these roles, individuals may create computer models to simulate a chemical reaction within the human body.
-They may also use computational mathematics to examine an experiment’s results to determine the best compound for a particular drug.
+They may also use computational mathematics to examine an experiment’s results and determine the best compound for a particular drug.

-Key skills for data analysis in biomedical science include SQL programming, statistical programming for large data sets using languages such as Python and R, and the development of algorithms for complex machine learning or artificial intelligence.
-Building data visualization skills and learning to present research findings will also benefit individuals in these roles, as analysts are commonly called upon to explain an experiment’s findings to non-technical audiences.
+Key skills for data analysis in biomedical science include SQL programming, statistical programming for large datasets using languages such as Python and R, and the development of algorithms for complex machine learning or artificial intelligence.
+Building data visualization skills and learning to present research findings will also benefit individuals in these roles, as analysts are commonly called upon to explain an experiment’s findings to nontechnical audiences.

 Communication is one of the most important professional skills for scientists.
 Individuals should feel comfortable explaining complex biomedical concepts in written and oral communication to a range of audiences.
 Depending on an individual’s role, these audiences could include business leaders within the company, representatives of a regulatory agency such as the U.S. Food and Drug Administration, existing or potential clients, or members of the general public.